Why Should You Remove Duplicate Photos on Mac?

 Filter results by clicking the Images category in the sidebar.
 DupScan recognizes all common photo formats including JPEG, HEIF, PNG, RAW, TIFF, and WebP.
 Each duplicate group shows full-resolution thumbnails so you can visually confirm which files are identical before taking action.

 Auto-Select is the fastest way to mark duplicates for deletion.
 DupScan keeps the newest copy of each duplicate group and selects the older copies for removal.
 You can review and adjust selections before confirming.
 All deleted files go to Trash, so you can restore any file within 30 days if needed.
+Removing duplicate photos is especially impactful if your Mac is running low on space — identical images are one of the top causes when Mac storage is full and needs immediate attention.

 How Do You Remove Duplicate Photos in Apple Photos App?